mitaiethics/mitaiethics.github.io/people.md

 <br>
 <p>
 <img src="/leilani.jpg" alt="..." class="float-left mr-2" width="120px" style="float: left; margin-right: 10px;">
-<a href="http://people.csail.mit.edu/lgilpin/">Leilani H. Gilpin</a> is a PhD Student in EECS and CSAIL working under the supervision of Professor Gerald Jay Sussman.
-Her research is in the area of Artificial Intelligence, where she is working to help autonomous vehicles (and other autonomous machines) to explain themselves.
-Before returning to academia, she worked at Palo Alto Research Center, received a M.S. in Computational and Mathematical Engineering at Stanford University, and a B.S. in Computer Science with Highest Honors, a B.S. in Mathematics with Honors, and a Music Minor at UC San Diego.
+<a href="http://people.csail.mit.edu/lgilpin/">Leilani H. Gilpin</a> is a PhD student in Electrical Engineering and
+Computer Science at MIT.
+Her area of focus is explanatory artificial intelligence, which enables autonomous vehicles, and other autonomous machines to explain themselves.
+She is currently working on a Toyota Research Initiative Project, “The Car Can Explain!” in the Computer Science and Artificial Intelligence Lab under the supervision of Professor Gerald Jay Sussman.
+Before returning to academia, Leilani worked at Palo Alto Research Center (PARC) and earned a M.S. from Stanford University and a  B.S. in Mathematics (with honors), B.S. in Computer Science (with highest honors), and a music minor from UC San Diego in 2011.

 </p>
 <br>
 <p>